Tanmengxuan/grab_traffic_management/1_Model_Description/README.md

 ### RMSE score

 While choosing the hyperparameters for the model, 20% (roughly 12 days) of the training data was used as the validation set.
-The best model is able to give a RMSE score of `0.03` on the validation set by taking in sequence data of various lengths T and giving a output predictions of T+5 time intervals.
+The best model is able to give a RMSE score of `0.03` on the validation set by taking in sequence data of various lengths T and giving output predictions of T+5 time intervals.